ascorbic/unpic-img/packages/astro/README.md

 # `@unpic/astro` 🖼 📐

-Astro component for responsive, high-performance images.
+A high-performance, responsive image component for [Astro](https://astro.build/).
+Automatically supports most image CDNs and CMSs with no build step needed.

 ## Features